-15.3 Governors
+16.3 Governors

-All governors receive training about safeguarding and child protection (including online safety) at induction, which is regularly updated.
-This is to make sure that they:
+All members of governance receive training about safeguarding and child protection (including online safety) at induction, which is regularly updated.
+This is, to make sure they:

-- Have the knowledge and information needed to perform their functions and understand their responsibilities, such as providing strategic challenge - Can be assured that safeguarding policies and procedures are effective and support the school to deliver a robust whole-school approach to safeguarding
+- have the knowledge and information needed to perform their functions and understand their responsibilities, such as providing strategic challenge. - Can be assured that safeguarding policies and procedures are effective and support the school to deliver a robust whole-school approach to safeguarding.